 *A note about pizza- we have not been able to obtain a Product Formulation Statement for frozen pizza.
 When a frozen pizza is unwrapped, many of the toppings shift or fall off and need to be put back on; a manufacturer cannot guarantee the meal contribution for that pizza.
 Other CN labeled pizza products, such as pizza rolls or pizza sticks, pizza pockets, etc. are available.

 How to Use CN Labels and the Serving Size Calculator

-The serving size and meal contribution information on a CN label or Manufacturer's Analysis Sheet will help you determine the serving size you will need of a product to meet the meal component requirement for a particular age group.
+The serving size and meal contribution information on a CN label or Manufacturer's Product Formulation Statement will help you determine the serving size you will need of a product to meet the meal component requirement for a particular age group.
 For example, if a 1 cup serving size provides 2 ounces of meat and you only need 1.5 ounces for lunch for 3-5 year olds, you can use the calculator below to help you calculate the serving size you need.
 The calculator can be reset to determine the serving size for each meal component in the product.

 When using the calculator:

 - Have your CN label or Manufacturer's Product Formulation Statement with you.